Norman Bethune Tapestry

 History of the Norman Bethune Tapestry

-by William C. Gibson, MD, DPhil
+with remarks provided by William C. Gibson, MD, DPhil

-One day when I had just arrived back in Vancouver from World Health Organization meetings in Geneva I dropped in to see H.R.
+“One day when I had just arrived back in Vancouver from World Health Organization meetings in Geneva I dropped in to see H.R.
 MacMillan at his home.
-As usual he began: “What is the best thing you saw while away?”
+As usual he began: ‘What is the best thing you saw while away?’
 I told him of a very fine tapestry which was in a travelling exhibition, showing Norman Bethune in the Chinese countryside.
-“Find it,” he said.
+‘Find it,’ he said.

 The setting depicts a former Buddhist temple, which Bethune had converted to his operating room for the Eighth Route Army in Hopei Province in the north.

 After months of correspondence with Chinese and Geneva sources, I had to report failure.
-So H.R. said: “Get one made in China and send me the bill.”
+So H.R. said: ‘Get one made in China and send me the bill.’
 So I sent off to Shanghai a colour photo to be reproduced, giving the approximate size which we could accommodate.

 Six months later the Bethune tapestry arrived, almost buried in mothballs!
-We placed it in the Sherrington Room, where many came to study it.*
+We placed it in the Sherrington Room, where many came to study it.”

-With a Canadian nurse he set off for China, accompanied, alas, by an American Red Cross surgeon who turned out to be a chronic alcoholic (as I believe he had been in Newfoundland).
-In 18 months Bethune became a legend.
-After his death at age 49 of an infected finger, cut while operating, Mao wrote a eulogy which was memorized by every schoolchild in China.
-When I first visited China in 1973, with the Bethune Foundation, every stop we made was highlighted by children reciting it.
+Bethune traveled with Jane Ewan, a Canadian nurse on a CPR Empress Liner from Vancouver to China.
+He brought his transfusion service and trained residents in rural areas to be doctors and nurses.
+Gibson describes Bethune’s time in China: “In 18 months Bethune became a legend.
+After his death at age 49 of an infected finger, cut while operating, Mao Zedong wrote an eulogy which was memorized by every schoolchild in China.
+When I first visited China in 1973, with the Bethune Foundation, every stop we made was highlighted by children reciting it.”